successible/markdown-wiki/docs/README.md

 # 📙 Markdown Wiki

-Manage a Markdown wiki using Visual Studio Code.
+Keep a wiki in Visual Studio Code.

 You can get this extension in two ways:

-- Going directly to the Visual Studio Code marketplace [^1].
+- Going directly to the Visual Studio marketplace [^1].
 - Searching `markdown-wiki` in the Extensions Tab of Visual Studio Code.

 This extension has three clusters of functionality: